syed-suleman-shah-engineer/suleman-portfolio/_learn-unity3d-beginner/csharp-basics-for-unity-beginners.md

 Change `coinCount` to `10` and the loop spawns 10 coins with no other changes.
 The loop scales automatically — the code stays the same regardless of how many coins you want.

+There's a catch, though. `AIController` needs an array of coin `Transform`s to search through (next section).
+Normally you'd fill an array like that by dragging GameObjects from the Hierarchy into the Inspector.
+But these coins don't exist in the Hierarchy until the game is already running — `Instantiate()` only creates them once you press Play.
+There is nothing sitting in the Editor to drag.
+We'll fix that properly in the next section.

 ---

 ## 8. Arrays